uamuzibora/uamuzibora.org/about/index.md

 <p class="lead">We are a UK charity working to improve public health and primary care in Kenya.</p>

-Uamuzi Bora means _a better choice_ in Luhya, a local language spoken in Western Kenya, and was chosen by the local communities to describe the work we do.
+Uamuzi Bora means _a better choice_ in Swahili and was chosen by the local communities to describe the work we do.

-We believe the delivery of primary health care can be improved through the use of information technology and an electronic medical record, particularly in resource constrained settings such as Kenya.
+We believe the delivery of health care can be improved through better access and use of health information, particularly in resource constrained settings such as Kenya.

-We work with the [Ministry of Health](http://www.publichealth.go.ke) in Kenya to strengthen pathways of care and support, including linkage to care, clinical decision support, adherence to treatment and retention in care.
+We develop and implement mobile information technologies and an electronic medical record to make real-time health information available at different levels of the health service to improve clinical and public health decision-making.

-We hope you enjoy reading about [our work](/projects).
+We work with the [Ministry of Health](http://www.publichealth.go.ke) in Kenya to implement these innovative technologies for HIV and Maternal and Child Health.
+We are seeing significant improvements in data quality and provision of clinical care and we hope you enjoy reading about [our work](/projects).